Residential Programs for Children

 The Bancroft Campus at Mount Laurel

-The bright, new facilities and surroundings of the Bancroft Campus at Mount Laurel will give The Lindens Center and Campus Residences long-awaited space to achieve our full potential to serve those who need us.
-By expanding the physical space integral to intensive treatment, our new location will provide children with a barrier between therapy space and living quarters and create distinct areas for recreation and play.
+The bright, new facilities and surroundings of the Bancroft Campus at Mount Laurel gives children supported at The Lindens Center and Campus Residences space to achieve their full potential through expanded physical space integral to intensive treatment.
+Our new location provides children with separate therapy space, living quarters and distinct areas for recreation and play.

 - Accommodations for 74 on-campus residents